hrosicka/JsonParserToExcelPython/README.md

 # JsonParserToExcelPython

 ## Transfom data from json file into Excel file - simple script
-- Read json file - as example used party list of friends
+- Read json file - party list of friends is used as example
 - Create dictionary from json
 - Export dictionary into excel